lukeclopez/TheBookOfJashar/instructions/how-to-play.md

 ### Battles

 Each city card has a "Power" number showing how long it will take to conquer.
-If that number is 10, then you must count out 10 time counters for that city on the turn you start attacking it.
+If that number is 10, then it will take 10 turns to conquer.

 As long as the tribe is faithful (the faith meter is halfway full or more), your soldiers will win!
-Each soldier will remove one time counter per turn.
+Each soldier attacking the city will score one point per turn.

-If your tribe is unfaithful (the faith meter is less than halfway full), your soldiers will not be able to make any progress (No time counters will be removed)
+If your tribe is unfaithful (the faith meter is less than halfway full), your soldiers will not be able to make any progress (No points will be scored).

-If all soldiers in a battle leave that battle, the time counters "freeze" until the battle is resumed.
+On the turn when you start a battle, write down the name of the city, it's power, and score one point against the city.

+Once the number of points scored in the city matches the "Power" rating of the city, the city has been conquered.

 ### Events and Direction